Elizabeth Prelogar: Early legal career

-After graduating from law school, Prelogar spent three years as a law clerk.
-She first clerked for Judge Merrick Garland of the U.S. Court of Appeals for the District of Columbia Circuit from 2008 to 2009, then for U.S. Supreme Court Justice Ruth Bader Ginsburg from 2009 to 2010, and then finally for Supreme Court Justice Elena Kagan from 2010 to 2011.
+After law school, Prelogar was a law clerk to Judge Merrick Garland of the United States Court of Appeals for the District of Columbia Circuit from 2008 to 2009, then to U.S. Supreme Court justice Ruth Bader Ginsburg from 2009 to 2010, and then finally to Supreme Court justice Elena Kagan from 2010 to 2011.
 She then entered private practice as an associate at Hogan Lovells in Washington, D.C.
 She taught a course at Harvard Law School on Supreme Court and appellate advocacy.
 She also performed in a mock trial with Brett Kavanaugh and Ketanji Brown Jackson in 2016 prior to their appointments to the Supreme Court.

 From 2014 to 2019, Prelogar was an assistant to the U.S. solicitor general.
 She was briefly detailed to the Mueller special counsel investigation into Russian interference in the 2016 United States presidential election.
 In 2020, she joined the Washington, D.C., office of Cooley LLP as a partner.
 She was named principal deputy solicitor general by President Joe Biden in January 2021 and served as acting solicitor general.